Andre601/AdvancedServerList/docs/migration/pre-v3_7_0-to-v3_7_0.md

 -conditions:
 -  - '${player protocol} >= 763'
 -  - '${player isWhitelisted} == true'
++# The text can all be in one line.
+This is only for better readability.
 +condition: |
 +  ${player protocol} >= 763 and
 +  ${player isWhitelisted}

+motd:
+  - 'Welcome ${player name}!'
 ```
 ///